stevejarvis/goosedcycl.ing/_posts/2024-11-20-the-honkin-newsletter-2024.md

 <figure>
   {{ dr_jones | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption>Photo by [murgaster](https://www.flickr.com/photos/47165877@N02/).
+  <figcaption>Photo by <a href="https://www.flickr.com/photos/47165877@N02/">murgaster</a>.
 Brian, turning right with beauty and grace.
 At Ken Woods I believe.
   </figcaption>
 </figure>

-When crit season ended we walked around lost and confused for a week or two, but cross saved us soon enough.
-We showed up to that with about the same kind of metamucil-esque regularity we brought to the road season.
+When crit season ended we walked around lost and confused for a week or two, but cross came and we showed up to that with the same kind of metamucil-esque regularity we brought to the road season.

 | Total CX Races | Top 10s | :1st_place_medal: | :2nd_place_medal: | :3rd_place_medal: |
 |-------------------|-------------------|-------------------|---------|-------|